 I enjoy training legs in the gym.
 The legs happen to be a big muscle group and I love to do squats, walking lunges, and deadlifts.
 Many shorts are too long and interfere with leg exercise form.

 Perhaps, some guys have great leg development and are physique or bodybuilding or are workout enthusiasts who are concerned about muscle size and development.
 These guys might want to see the legs working while they exercise.
+(In general, shorts shorts, or microshorts, seem to be making a comeback.)

 What is Leg Day?